kyancey/mbed_snes_controller/README.md

 The code is provided as-is.
 However, if you have any questions, you can contact me at kyancey@outlook.com.
 The code can easily be adapted to work on non-mbed microcontroller such as the arduino or the raspberry pi.
+This code can also easily be altered to emulate an NES controller.
+The only difference between the NES and SNES controller is the [number of button signals sent and the order they are sent](https://tresi.github.io/nes/).